EBISPOT/gwas-sumstats-tools-documentation/edit_config.md

       | chr8:135908647 |A   |8| 135908647 |rs11992603  A |    G |

       When utilizing the find and replace function, please note that it will modify values within the columns but  not within the headers.
-For instance, if you attemp  to replace `chr` in the column headers, the header `chromosome` will remain unchanged.
+For instance, if you try to replace `chr` in the column headers, the header `chromosome` will remain unchanged.
 Pleas use the `rename` function to change the header.

       >[!NOTE|style:callout]
       > Please use "find and replace" together.
 To remove      any character, enter `""` (an empty string) in the      replace field, rather than leaving it as `null`.